CGCookie/retopoflow/help/changelist.md

 ### RetopoFlow 3.2.2&rarr;3.2.3

-- Worked around a bug with Apple M1 MacBook Pro / Inter graphics card where Blender would crash on load
+- Worked around a bug with Apple M1 MacBook Pro / Intel graphics card where Blender would crash on load
 - Warn if a source or the target has non-invertible transformation matrix
 - Minor change due to Blender 3.0 deprecating `blf.KERNING_DEFAULT`